-Conservation districts (CDs) work locally to fulfill the state’s policy to conserve soil, water, and other natural resources of the state.
+Conservation districts (CDs) work locally to fulfill the states policy to conserve soil, water, and other natural resources of the state.
 A map of all Montana Conservation District regions is available online.
-The Beaverhead Conservation District (BCD) receives funding from a county mill levy, and is guided by a board of directors with a shared concern for the health of the land and the region’s resources.
+The Beaverhead Conservation District (BCD) is guided by a board of directors with a shared concern for the health of the land and the regions resources.

 Natural Streambed and Land Preservation Act: (75-7-101 et seq.
 BCA)- Any private individual or corporation that proposes to work in or near perennial streams must first apply for a permit from a conservation district.

 Water Quality: BCD is responsible for nonpoint source (NPS) pollution control at the local level.
 Conservation districts work with federal and state agencies to identify and prioritize areas affected by NPS pollution.
 They also work to conduct projects that demonstrate NPS pollution control practices.